threefoldtech/home/zero-os/docs/tutorials/Create_a_Flist_and_Start_a_Container.md

 Next will use the Zero-OS Orchestrator RESTfull API to bring up a container using our brand new flist.

-In order to use this RESTful API you need to add a Zero-OS Orchestrator to your JumpScale Docker container and have all your Zero-OS nodes booted, as documented in [Setup](https://github.com/zero-os/0-orchestrator/blob/master/docs/setup/setup.md).
+In order to use this RESTful API you need to add a Zero-OS Orchestrator to your Jumpscale Docker container and have all your Zero-OS nodes booted, as documented in [Setup](https://github.com/zero-os/0-orchestrator/blob/master/docs/setup/setup.md).

 Let's take a look at the Orchestrator Restful API to learn how we can start a container on a Zero-OS node: https://rawgit.com/zero-os/0-orchestrator/1.1.0-alpha/raml/api.html#nodes__nodeid__containers_post